An Overview on GST Registration

 All the information related to the promoters or directors must be provided.
-This would be in the case of a sole proprietorship concern.
 If it is a partnership firm then the information on the partners must be submitted.
 All the information related to the goods must be provided in the form.
 Any other additional place of business of goods must be provided in the application form.

 Upload Required Documents-